FareHarbor/fareharbor-docs/external-api/data-types.md

   Indicates that this customer type rate is "exclusive"; see below for how exclusivity affects bookability.

+Example:

+    {
+      "pk": 978,
+      "capacity": 10,
+      "is_exclusive": false,
+      "customer_type": {
+        "pk": 589,
+        "singular": "Adult",
+        "plural"; "Adults",
+        "note": "At least 18 years old.",
+        "customer_prototype": {
+          "pk": 2522,
+          "display_name": "Adult"
+        }
+      }
+    }

+#### Extended Representation

+The extended representation provides additional information about the customer type rate (see below).

+* `total`: `amount`

+  The price of a single customer of this type.

 * `custom_field_instances`: `[ CustomFieldInstance ]`